mozilla/thimble.mozilla.org/README.md

 Contact Us
 -----------

 We're a friendly group, so feel free to chat with us in the "Thimble" channel on Mozilla Chat running on [Mattermost](https://about.mattermost.com).
 To access Mozilla Chat head to [this link]( http://chat.mozillafoundation.org).
 Note that you will need to create an account first.
+If you have signed in already, head [here](https://chat.mozillafoundation.org/mozilla/channels/thimble) to directly visit the Thimble channel.

 You can also download a mobile or desktop client for Mattermost [here](https://about.mattermost.com/download/#mattermostApps).